Usage¶

 language: rust

-entry: check_config --fix -p check.toml -vv
+entry: check-config --fix -p check.toml -vv

 pass_filenames: false